 DISCOVER skills, research projects , or other assets that exist at UW Bothell and in the surrounding community that you can tap into.

 BRING YOUR BUSINESS CARDS, have fun, and make meaningful connections!

-7:30PM - Check-in and overview including a welcome from Dr. Shari L. Dworkin, the new Dean of Nursing & Health Studies at UW Bothell
+7:45PM: Program begins with welcome from Dr. Shari L. Dworkin, the new Dean of Nursing & Health Studies at UW Bothell and includes speed networking.

 410 4th Avenue N, Edmonds, WA 98020

 Presented by the UW Bothell Office of Research, UW Bothell/Cascadia College Library, and UW Bothell Community Based Learning & Research.

 Campus Research Connection events are open to faculty, students, staff, alumni, and the general public.

 As large scale data breaches become more commonplace, what can you do to assess and improve your protection against loss both at home and at work?
 Addressing this societal problem will require individuals to examine their expectations of personal privacy.
 This event features a moderated multi-media program with Scott David and the research areas of four Assistant Professors researching areas in cybersecurity and the Internet of Things.Located at the Chateau Ste.
 Michelle Theater.

 A Sense of Place: Our Rapidly Urbanizing Environment

 Warren Gold, with panelists Jennifer Atkinson, Caren Crandell and other longtime Bothell residents, discuss what it means to have a “sense of place” — both today and during the city’s early history.